SilkRose/Pony/src/stories/love-licks/love-licks.md

 I point at my eye with a hoof before I lick horizontally under her right eye.

 Pinkie gets it immediately.
-She points at me before licking horizontally left eye.
+She points at me before licking horizontally under my left eye.

 *I and you.*